Global well-posedness for hyperbolic SPDEs with non-Lipschitz coefficients driven by space-time L\'evy white noise: Sobolev spaces

 \section{Sobolev spaces}

-In this section, we provide some background material about Sobolev spaces which is needed in the sequel.
+In this section, we provide some background material about Sobolev spaces.
 We recall that $(\lambda_k)_{k\geq 1}$ denote the eigenvalues of $-\Delta$ with Dirichlet boundary conditions, and $(e_k)_{k\geq 1}$ are the corresponding eigenfunctions, which are smooth functions and form a complete orthonormal basis of $L^2(D)$.